staabm/staabm.github.io/_posts/2022-08-16-phpstan-dba-query-plan-analysis.md

 $config->analyzeQueryPlans(true, QueryPlanAnalyzer::DEFAULT_SMALL_TABLE_THRESHOLD);
 ```

-**Note:** For a meaningful performance analysis it is vital to utilize a database, which containts data and schema as similar as possible to the production database.
+**Note:** For a meaningful performance analysis it is vital to utilize a database, which contains data and schema as similar as possible to the production database.

 **Note:** "Query Plan Analysis" requires an active database connection.